CFTime.jl

 DateTimeAllLeap

-) - A calendar with every year being 360 days long (divided into 30 day months) (
+).
+All years are 366 days long. - A calendar with every year being 360 days long (divided into 30-day months) (

 DateTime360Day

-Note that time zones are not supported by CFTime.jl
+Note that time zones and leap seconds are currently not supported by CFTime.jl

 .